 tudor pelagos 2025

-At the heart of the FOIS is the Omega Caliber 1861, a manual-winding chronograph movement known for its robustness and reliability.
-While not identical, the 1861 is directly descended from the legendary Caliber 321—the movement that powered the Speedmasters worn on the moon.
-With a 48-hour power reserve and a long history of space-tested durability, the 1861 adds mechanical authenticity to the FOIS’s vintage appeal.
+At its heart sits the Omega Caliber 1861, a manual-winding chronograph movement built for robustness and reliability.
+While not identical, the 1861 traces its lineage directly to the legendary Caliber 321 — the movement that powered the Speedmasters worn on the moon.
+With a 48-hour power reserve and a long history of space-tested durability, the 1861 adds real mechanical authenticity to the FOIS’s vintage appeal.

-The watch features a 39.7mm stainless steel case, slightly smaller than the 42mm case used in the modern Speedmaster Professional.
-This reduction in size, combined with the use of “Alpha” hands, a symmetrical case without crown guards, and a domed Hesalite crystal, gives the FOIS a distinctly retro aesthetic.
-The caseback is engraved with a tribute to Schirra’s mission, further enhancing its historical value.
-Paired with a black leather strap, the watch achieves a balance between tool-watch heritage and elegant wearability.
+The watch features a 39.7mm stainless steel case, slightly smaller than the 42mm case of the modern Speedmaster Professional.
+That reduction in size, combined with “Alpha” hands, a symmetrical case without crown guards, and a domed Hesalite crystal, gives the FOIS a distinctly retro look.
+The caseback carries an engraved tribute to Schirra’s mission, deepening its historical value.
+Paired with a black leather strap, it achieves a balance between tool-watch heritage and elegant wearability.

 Released in 2012 as a numbered edition, the FOIS was produced in limited quantities, adding to its desirability among collectors.
-While not a limited edition per se, Omega ceased production of the model in 2020, further solidifying its collectibility.
+While not a strict limited edition, Omega ceased production in 2020, further cementing its collectibility.

-With only a few years of production, it has become increasingly sought after in the secondary market.
+With only a few years of production behind it, the FOIS has become increasingly sought after in the secondary market.

 Originally retailing for around $5,200, the First Omega in Space has demonstrated strong value retention, with pre-owned models in good condition consistently selling for $5,000 to $6,000.
-Some unworn or complete-set examples have sold for even more, especially following its discontinuation. vintage style and modern craftsmanship, while maintaining strong investment potential.
+Some unworn or complete-set examples have sold for even more, especially following discontinuation — a watch that combines vintage style, modern craftsmanship, and genuine investment potential.

 FeatureSpecification